hbeni/fgcom-mumble/client/plugin.spec.md

 ----------------------
 Communication between plugins is handled by mumbles internal plugin data interface.

-When entering the `fgcom-mumble` channel, your client will broadcast its state (and following changes) to remote clients.
+When entering an plugin-enabled channel, your client will broadcast its state (and following changes) to remote clients.
 Your client will then ask the already present clients in the channel for their state.
 Each remote client will then send his state to your client independently.
 (Both that actions will also occur if you activate your plugin while already inside the special channel).

 Notification of other clients take place on special events (like joining the channel or activating the plugin) and potentially when new data is recieved trough the UDP input interface: